hl-valdemar/BSc-Thesis/report/main.typ

 This significantly reduces the dimensionality of the problem while preserving the essential information needed for learning optimal policies @fellows2024bayesianexplorationnetworks.

 #attention("Bootstrapped Distribution")[
-    The samples $b_t$ follow what we call the Bellman distribution $P^*_B (h_t, a_t; omega)$, which captures the distribution of possible Q-value updates.
+    The samples $b_t$ follow what we call the Bellman distribution $P^*_B (h_t, a_t; omega)$, which captures the distribution of possible Q-value updates @fellows2024bayesianexplorationnetworks.
     This distribution encapsulates both the environment's inherent randomness and our uncertainty about its true nature.
 ]

 === Sources of Uncertainty

-When predicting future Q-values, BEN distinguishes between two types of uncertainty:
+When predicting future Q-values, BEN distinguishes between two types of uncertainty.

 + *Aleatoric Uncertainty*: The inherent randomness in the environment's dynamics that persists even with perfect knowledge.